universvm/how_to_create_a_protein/README.md

 **Q: What advice would you give to someone starting university?**

-A: Make friends and meet people.
-Have fun and enjoy the good parts of it.
+A: First, don't be afraid to ask for help.
+It's ok not to be okay and don't be afraid to talk about your feelings.
+Then, make friends and meet people.
+Have fun and enjoy the good parts of university.

 I wish I had spent less time trying to optimise my performance to get the grade I wanted, and more time enjoying learning.

-In the grand schemes of things, the most important skills to have are curiosity and motivation
+In the grand schemes of things, the most important skills to have are curiosity and motivation.

 # Credits